AryanPrakhar/AryanPrakhar/README.md

 - DBMS: CS 186 Berkley

 Internships and research projects: OpenLocus, Code4GovTech (open source program for Digital Public Infra so (scale_of_work)++, Leiden University, Tracking project for General Election of Varnasi constituency.
 Things might be too aspirational on my end but my habit of crazy hustle helps.
 I am writing this at 4am IST.
+Lowkey: I can work at US times.

 Aim for the Stars, they said!

 #### Bucket List
 -  Mark Joshi, 50 Challenging Problems